earthlab/el-drones/docs/03_post-mission_agisoft_metashape_workflow.md

     - Yes to all for creating markers.
 Click on flag icon in top toolbar to make them appear
     - Verify and link markers to images
         - Right click on GCP -> filter by markers
         - View-> photos.
-Double click each photo
+Double click each photo.
+If using a non-RGB sensor, such as a MicaSense RedEdge, your photos may appear completely dark.
+If so, go to: Tools -> Set Brightness -> Estimate (or adjust manually) -> Apply
         - Make sure marker is in correct place.
 If not move the marker to the correct place. repeat this process for each GCP in 3-6 images (right click -> Place markers - > click correct marker)
         - Do for all GCPs (or 4-5 at least)
     - Update